-DOTr is the department responsible for the security of sea transport and maritime infrastructure in the country, it ensure the accomplishment of the duties and responsibilities of the Contracting Government under the ISPS Code.
+DOTr is the department primarily responsible for the safety and security of sea transportation system and maritime infrastructure in the country, it ensure the accomplishment of the duties and responsibilities of the Contracting Government under the ISPS Code.

 NAMRIA provides hydrographic services through the survey and updating of navigation charts, tides and tables and in addition, the issuance of notice to mariners for navigational safety within the Philippine maritime jurisdiction.